imba-tjd/build-cheat-engine/Readme.md

 ## Pitfalls

-* CE doesn't support 2.2 yet.
-You must use 2.0.10, i.e. the required version in README, otherwise it will report `Error: (5000) Identifier not found "TSynEditorOptions"`
+* You must use the very lazarus version that is specified in CE's Readme.
+Otherwise it would likely to fail to build
-* When use `lazarus-2.2.0-fpc-3.2.2-win64.exe /verysilent` in CI, it will report `invalid Lazarus directory "": directory lcl not found`.
+* When using `lazarus-2.2.0-fpc-3.2.2-win64.exe /verysilent` in CI, it reports `invalid Lazarus directory "": directory lcl not found`.
 So I changed to use gcarreno/setup-lazarus

 ## Other builds